Ferdinand I, Holy Roman Emperor: Hungary and the Ottomans

-Suleiman had allocated Transylvania and eastern Royal Hungary to John II Sigismund, which became the "Eastern Hungarian Kingdom", reigned over by his mother, Isabella Jagiellon, with Martinuzzi as the real power.
+The Eastern Hungarian Kingdom was ruled by John Sigismund Zápolya's mother Isabella Jagiellon, as regent, with Bishop Martinuzzi as the real power.
 But Isabella's hostile intrigues and threats from the Ottomans led Martinuzzi to switch round.
 In 1549, he agreed to support Ferdinand's claim, and Imperial armies marched into Transylvania.
-In the Treaty of Weissenburg (1551), Isabella agreed on behalf of John II Sigismund to abdicate as king of Hungary and to hand over the Holy Crown of Hungary and regalia.
-Thus Royal Hungary and Transylvania went to Ferdinand, who agreed to recognise John II Sigismund as vassal Prince of Transylvania and betrothed one of his daughters to him.
+In the Treaty of Weissenburg (1551), Isabella agreed on behalf of John Sigismund Zápolya to abdicate as king of Hungary and to hand over the Holy Crown of Hungary and regalia.
+Thus Ferdinand acquired Royal Hungary and Transylvania; he recognised John Sigismund Zápolya as vassal Prince of Transylvania and betrothed one of his daughters to him.
 Meanwhile, Martinuzzi attempted to keep the Ottomans happy even after they responded by sending troops.
-Ferdinand's general Castaldo suspected Martinuzzi of treason and with Ferdinand's approval had him killed.
+Ferdinand's general, Castaldo, suspected Martinuzzi of treason and with Ferdinand's approval, had him killed.

-Since Martinuzzi was by this time an archbishop and Cardinal, this was a shocking act, and Pope Julius III excommunicated Castaldo and Ferdinand.
+Since Martinuzzi was by this time an archbishop and cardinal, this was a shocking act, and Pope Julius III excommunicated Castaldo and Ferdinand.
 Ferdinand sent the Pope a long accusation of treason against Martinuzzi in 87 articles, supported by 116 witnesses.
 The Pope exonerated Ferdinand and lifted the excommunications in 1555.

 From 1548 to the end of the war, a Habsburg Spanish infantry tercio that had fought in the Schmalkaldic War was detached in Hungary to fight against John Zápolya's supporters on behalf of Ferdinand.
-Holy Roman Emperor Charles V sent Spanish troops to help his brother regularly from 1527 to 1553.
+Emperor Charles V sent Spanish troops to help his brother regularly from 1527 to 1553.